-The Company has a Collaboration and Licensing Agreement, or CLA, with Boehringer Ingelheim International GmbH, or BI, to which the Company licensed certain rights to its intellectual property that is determined within the scope of ASC 606.
+The Company executed a Collaboration and Licensing Agreement, or CLA, with Boehringer Ingelheim International GmbH, or BI, in October 2022 to which the Company licensed certain rights to its intellectual property that is determined within the scope of ASC 606.
 The terms of the CLA include payment to the Company of a non-refundable upfront payment, development, regulatory and commercial milestone payments and royalties on net sales of licensed products.